 Disclosure: There may be affiliate links within this article, which means at no cost to you a small commission may be earned if a product is purchased through the link.

-Your babies cries are usually quickly rectified by giving them a bottle or changing their bum, however, when your baby is crying in their sleep it can be upsetting and a little bizarre.
-What is your baby dreaming about to make them cry?
-Is it possible for your baby to have nightmares and dreams just like us?
+Your baby’s cries are usually quickly rectified by giving them a bottle or changing their bum, however, when your baby is crying in their sleep it can be upsetting and a little bizarre.
+You might be wondering: “Why do babies cry in their sleep?”
+What is my baby dreaming about to make them cry?
+Is it possible for my baby to have nightmares and dreams just like us?
 Sometimes babies fight sleep too, we have an article on this.

 It is natural for newborns and young babies to grunt, cry or scream in their sleep.